All-Star Squadron: Publication history

 A team known as the All-Star Squadron debuted years later in a special insert in Justice League of America #193 (August 1981).
 The team's official series All-Star Squadron then began the following month with the creative team of writer Roy Thomas, with artists Rich Buckler and Jerry Ordway.
 The comic book series lasted 67 issues from September 1981 to March 1987, with three annuals published as well.

 In All-Star Squadron #1, series writer Roy Thomas published "An Open Letter to the Readers" wherein he described the impetus for the series.
 Namely, DC wanted a comic book telling tales of the Justice Society of America (JSA).
 The last series to do so was the second volume of All Star Comics, which lasted only seventeen issues from 1976 to 1979.
-As Roy Thomas put it, DC management gave him "a chance to write a return of the JSA".
+Roy Thomas said that DC management gave him "a chance to write a return of the JSA".
 Instead of writing stories in the modern era of Earth-Two, Roy Thomas chose to set the series during World War II.
-Roy Thomas decided to include other Golden Age era characters that weren't published by DC Comics during the 1930s and 40s but were acquired by the company in later years, such as the Quality Comics characters.
+Roy Thomas decided to include other Golden Age era characters that were not published by DC Comics during the 1930s and 40s but were acquired by the company in later years, such as the Quality Comics characters.
 All-Star Squadron established that most of these characters co-existed with the Golden Age DC heroes on Earth-Two.

-In a nod to the original JSA adventures in All Star Comics, writer Roy Thomas tried to include at least a cameo appearance by the Golden Age Hawkman in every issue, since he was the one hero to appear in every Golden Age issue of the original All Star Comics series, including the two issues that predated the formation of the Justice Society of America.
-Although Hawkman did not appear in every issues of the second All Star Comic series, Roy Thomas wanted to create a new streak for the character in All-Star Squadron.
+In a nod to the original JSA adventures in All Star Comics, Thomas tried to include at least a cameo appearance by the Golden Age Hawkman in every issue, since he was the one hero to appear in every Golden Age issue of the original All Star Comics series, including the two issues that predated the formation of the Justice Society of America.
+Although Hawkman did not appear in every issue of the second All Star Comic series, Roy Thomas wanted to create a new streak for the character in All-Star Squadron.
 The artwork for issue #49 was printed without Hawkman's cameo included, making it the only issue of the series where he does not appear.